stelzinga/MF/MGT_99.Legend.md

     $HOME/data_private/mgt.xlsx Sheet = Planning

 ### URL
-For a URL, the Note reference is [Weblink]or [URL: Weblink] or [U: Weblink], in which Weblink refers to *anything* that can be accessed through a web browser: classic web pages, sharepoints, PowerBI pages, etc. ] i.e., http://something.xyz and without < and > and where 'http' can be any supported service (http, https, ftp, ftps, ssh, ...).
+For a URL, the Note reference is [Weblink] or [URL: Weblink], in which Weblink refers to *anything* that can be accessed through a web browser: classic web pages, sharepoints, PowerBI pages, etc.] i.e., http://something.xyz and without < and > and where 'http' can be any supported service (http, https, ftp, ftps, ssh, ...).

 ### Mail
 For Mail the Reference format is: [Mail: Subject] or [M: Subject] in which Subject is the Mail's Subject that was sent/received.
 Alternatively,  [Subject: Subject] can be used.